 For most people—for good, responsible people—flaking is probably worth doing more often.
 It’s a time-management skill, and it’s a way of showing that you respect yourself and your life…

 The point: blowing off a commitment—or “flaking,” as the kids say—is sometimes the best decision you can make for yourself.
+(Especially this time of year, when you are being pulled in a hundred directions by friends and family.)
 Bailing on something at the last minute—when you realize it’s going to be a waste of time, or it isn’t going to help you much, or it won’t be fun, or you’re just not feeling it, or there’s something else you’d rather do, or it’s just generally a bad idea—is actually a really smart move.
 It’s an underrated move, and it’s a veteran move.
-In fact, the older I get (I’m nearly 35), the more I do it.
+In fact, the older I get, the more I do it.
 And I’ve learned to not feel guilty about it, either, which is another key.

 See, there’s a stigma attached to flaking that’s not really fair.
 I mean, sure, some people flake on everything, which is why flaking gets a bad name, because the people who do that are dicks.
 But for most people—for good, responsible people—flaking is probably worth doing more often.
 It’s a time-management skill, and it’s a way of showing that you respect yourself and your life, and you’re not just going to show up for mediocre events.
 (I’m at the point now where I occasionally get upset at myself for not flaking, when an event that I attend turns out to be a bad experience.
 Ah, damn, I should have known better.)
 Every guy needs some breathing room in his life, and flaking is a good way to create it.